julianlam/feps/fep/bebd/fep-bebd.md

 ### `invites` Collection

-Actors that accept InviteCodes MAY include an `invites` field that resolves to a Collection containing valid InviteCodes for this Actor.
+Actors that accept InviteCodes SHOULD include an `invites` field that resolves to a Collection containing valid InviteCodes for this Actor.
 If present, the `invites` Collection MUST be private and only accessible to authorised Actors.

 ## InviteCode Dereferencing via Webfinger